-For a celebrated Fine Arts Photographer who’s built a stellar reputation for boudoir & nude photography with a career that spans 14 years, Kelvin Lim, having been awarded the Best Portrait Photographer By Singapore Tatler earlier this year, took some time to share a few thoughts on his career and creative process.
+For a celebrated Fine Arts Photographer who’s built a stellar reputation for Boudoir & Nude photography in a career that spans 14 years, Kelvin Lim, after being awarded the Best Portrait Photographer by Singapore Tatler earlier this year, took some time to share a few thoughts on his career and creative process.

 No. I didn’t exactly know what I wanted to be.
 But I have always been much more a dreamer than a pragmatist, and I am naturally driven to understand people since I was little.
 So I was pretty sure that whatever I do, it has to be involved with empathy and art.

 Photography simply happened as a career opportunity, and it was easy to learn.
 I didn’t expect it to be such an important part of my life.

 What Does Photography Mean To You?

 It means I can express myself with the confidence.
 I never enjoyed talking – I am slow and clumsy with words, and I’m always afraid of being misunderstood.
 Photography gave me courage to say what I think, how I feel.
 It gave me the confidence to express the beauty I feel in others.
 I felt as if I’ve suddenly found my voice.
 I felt safe with a camera, because I don’t have to struggle with speech anymore – all I needed to do was express myself visually, in photographs.
 For someone who can spend days on end without speaking a single word, I’m still surprised at how chatty I can become in a portrait session.

 Strangely, I’ve become more comfortable with my own voice since photography found me.
 I’ve spoken publicly to an audience of 200, to very warm applause, and I’ve constantly challenged myself to talk about my work in front of people.
 Because I speak more, conversations with people become richer and deeper.
 In unexpected ways, photography has become a platform for me to learn and grow as a person.